Nendö: Population and languages

-Nendö's population is somewhat over 5000.
-Most indigenous Nendö people are speakers of Natügu, but there are also about 200 speakers of the related Nanggu language (both members of the Reefs – Santa Cruz languages family).
-Speakers of other Temotu province languages are also present, for example the other Reefs – Santa Cruz language Äiwoo and the Polynesian outlier language Vaeakau-Taumako.
+Nendö's population is somewhat over 6,000.
+Among indigenous people of Nendö, about 5,000 speak Natügu; 1,500 speak Nalögo; and there are about 200 speakers of Nanggu.
+All three languages belong to the Reefs – Santa Cruz family.

+Also living on the island are speakers of other Temotu province languages: e.g. Äiwoo (also a Reefs – Santa Cruz language), and Vaeakau-Taumako, a Polynesian outlier.

 Culture

 In 1966–67 Gerd Koch, a German anthropologist, carried out field studies on the culture of Nendö and other Santa Cruz Islands.
 In 1971 Koch published Die Materielle Kultur der Santa Cruz-Inseln.
 Koch brought back to the Ethnological Museum of Berlin the last still complete Tepukei (ocean-going outrigger canoe) from the Santa Cruz Islands.